-Purchase and set up Dynamics 365 for Marketing
+Purchase and set up Dynamics 365 Marketing

-A trial version of Dynamics 365 for Marketing is also available.
-If you'd like to set up a trial, see Sign up for a free trial of Dynamics 365 for Marketing for instructions.
+A trial version of Dynamics 365 Marketing is also available.
+If you'd like to set up a trial, see Sign up for a free trial of Dynamics 365 Marketing for instructions.
 This topic describes how to set up a production version.

-When you sign up for Dynamics 365 for Marketing, you'll choose a licensing option that defines your contract period and various quotas for that period.
+When you sign up for Dynamics 365 Marketing, you'll choose a licensing option that defines your contract period and various quotas for that period.
 Each of the contacts that you engage through marketing activities during the contract period count against your total contact quota, even if you delete, or otherwise stop marketing to, an existing marketing contact during the contract period.
 You can only reduce your purchased contact quota on contract renewal date.

 Prerequisites and requirements

 To run the setup wizard, you must meet all the following requirements:

 - You must already have a Microsoft 365 tenant.